 MAA is also matching younger minor needs children from the Shared List, as we are continuously searching the list to find children who will benefit from being matched with a particular MAA family.

 A child’s referral on the Shared List can be locked by any of the CCCWA-approved agencies at any time; therefore, these children cannot be placed “on hold” for a family.
-When MAA locks a child’s file for an appropriate family, we must complete the on-line locking procedures within 72 hours.
+When MAA locks a child’s file for a family with a current, valid home study, we must complete the on-line locking procedures within 72 hours.
 This requires that the adoptive family get a doctor’s opinion regarding the child’s medical information and submit the necessary forms and documents to MAA before the 72 hour deadline.
 If the interested family has not completed these steps within the 72-hour locked period, the child will be automatically released back to the Shared List for matching by other agencies/families.
 MAA is not able to lock that particular child to any other families for one week.